 1. Get psyched to let it go!

 If you’re not sure that you’re truly ready to let go of sugar (or any other habit that’s not serving you), wait it out.
 There’s nothing wrong with not being ready.
-I’d rather see you continue to indulge in the habit and simply stay willing to receive greater guidance than force yourself to change.
+Stay willing to receive greater guidance instead of forcing yourself to change.

 2. Know that quitting sugar is a spiritual practice

 Post this prayer on your refrigerator, desk or even by your bedside.
-Use it in the morning and throughout the day whenever you feel overwhelmed by your sugar cravings.
-The angels have your back!
+Use it in the morning and throughout the day whenever you feel overwhelmed by your cravings.
+When you’re wondering how to quit sugar, remember the angels have your back!